Just Above Bone

 She shot me an incredulous glance.
 “Isn’t it obvious?
-Following the family script means an incredibly strong mother-daughter bond because the women in my family are forever commiserating with one another about our failed loves.
+Following the family script means a strong mother-daughter bond because the women in my family are forever commiserating with one another about our failed loves.
 We never let anyone else in.
 On the other hand, if I took a chance on real love, I’d lose the support of my family, who got me through one bad marriage already.
-Given my family’s background, how likely is it that I can recognize real love anyway?”
+Given my family’s background, how likely is it that I would recognize real love even if I found it?”
 She shrugged.
 “How do you make some kind of Disneyfied happy ending out of that?”

 I wasn’t used to being challenged quite so directly.
 Worse, I’m feeling increasingly uncomfortable.
 The more she talks, the more I wonder about my family and our love stories.
 Is that also a family script?
 If so, how have those stories—that family pattern—affected my life?
 At the same time, I’m mentally resisting the idea.
 Nobody takes family stories seriously.
-I don’t.
+I didn’t.
 Or hadn’t for a long time.
-What’s more, I don’t want to investigate this.
+What’s more, I didn’t want to think about this, much less take the time to investigate it.
 I have other plans, other projects.
-And yet, another part of me is screaming, “Pay attention!”
+And yet, another part of me is screaming: “PAY ATTENTION!”

 Here’s the thing: If my family gave me an ant’s point of view, likely I will have to make a big shift to appreciate silly, seemingly slothful grasshoppers.
 On the other hand, if I come from a grasshopper family, likely I’ve learned to look down on steadier, plodding lifestyles that are just not cool.
 Now, think what happens when a grasshopper marries an ant, or an ant hires a grasshopper.
 Story is serious stuff—like it or not.